 NOTE 1: Business relationships can exist between ASPs to share learnings.

-NOTE 2: The security aspects for Transfer Learning supported by SA6 enablers should be considered by SA3.
+NOTE 2: The security aspects for Transfer Learning supported by SA6 enablers will be considered by SA3.

 5.7 Key issue #7: Discovery or Support of Member Selection and Maintenance for Application Layer AIML Service